smrhoades/CSPB-3308-Team-6/Team6_Lab3_TeamPointing.md

 ______________________________________________________________________________
 As a 	: As an unsatisfied customer,
 I want	:  I want to cancel my order.
-So that : I get a refund
+So that : I get a refund.

 Assumptions:
 If sent, cannot cancel the order